KDreynolds/HoTMiXer/README.md

 Right now there are two main areas that need attention

-    1. Add Django as a backend option.
+    1. Add Django as a backend option. - Complete

-    2. explore other backend options to be added.

-    3. explore adding options for tech like Supabase or Pocketbase
+    2. Add Laravel/PHP as a backend option.

     4. We will always be looking to add more backend technologies, if the one you want is not currently supported, contact me or open an issue.